JimNtexas/ProjectFour/FinalProject/README.md

+#Developer notes:

+This app implements the required and optional tasks listed below.
+The free version of the app displays an interstitial ad before
+displaying a joke after the first and every fifth subsequent joke requests.

 # Gradle for Android and Java Final Project

 In this project, you will create an app with multiple flavors that uses